Keto Peach Cobbler

 Can I Have Peaches on Keto?

-I'm a firm believer that almost any fruit or vegetable can be eaten on a keto diet IN MODERATION.
-If you don't agree feel free to make this with berries instead.
-Each slice has 4.6 net carbs including the peaches.
-There end up being about two slices of peach per serving.
-This is quite a bit different than eating a bowl of fruit salad or gobbling down peach after juicy peach.
+If you don’t agree feel free to make this with berries instead.
+Each slice has 4.6 net carbs, including the peaches.
+There ends up being about two slices of peach per serving.
+This is quite a bit different than eating a bowl of fruit salad or gobbling down peach after juicy peach on a low carb diet.
 I believe the same is true for my Keto Cherry Pie Bars.

-If you prefer berries that are lower carb try my Keto Blackberry Cobbler instead!
+If you prefer berries that are lower carb, try my Keto Blackberry Cobbler instead!

 How Do You Store Leftover Cobbler?